cbrunet/typo3-cb_foundation/Documentation/AdministratorManual.rst

 Upgrading SASS
 --------------

-If you are upgrating ``cb_foundation`` from version 1.3.0 and under to version 1.3.1 and above, your also need to upgrade your Sass installation to at least version 3.4.0, and Compass to version 1.0.0.
+If you previously upgraded to ``cb_foundation`` version 1.3.1, you needed to upgrade Sass to version 3.4.0.
+Howvere, Foundation finally decided to drop support for Sass 3.4 and to revert to Sass 3.3 (or 3.2).
+If you already upgraded your Sass installation, you will need to downgrade it:

 .. code-block:: sh

-    sudo gem update sass
+    sudo gem install sass -v 3.3.14
-    sudo gem update compass
+    sudo gem uninstall sass

+and select the installed version 3.4 to uninstall it.
+Compass will issue deprecation warnings, those are only warnings, and you can ignore them.
+You can add ``disable_warnings = true`` to your ``config.rb`` file to disable them.

 Customizing templates